AnushkaInDeqode/nosql-practice/README.md

 # nosql-practice

 Hey, there!
-I'm a Solution Engineer and this repository is related my NoSQL practice.
+I'm a Solution Engineer and this repository is related to my NoSQL practice and MongoDB commands.

 Date - 07-11-2022
 - Created this account